kwasniew/react_to_elm_playground/routing/music/README.md

 - whitespace has meaning in case expressions
 - would be nice to have independent and fast Elm dev server with Webpack like historyApiFallback (for SPA routing) and proxy (for relative server API paths in client code).
 - when should we use type alias for different pages vs using only Location with pathname?

-TODO:
-- read local storage token and pass it with flags
-- redirect state preservation